 Qualcomm (s qcom) said today it’s joined Sematech, an organization dedicated to advancing research into semiconductor manufacturing — the first chip company that doesn’t have a manufacturing effort to do so.
 While it may seem odd that a so-called fabless chip company would help fund R&D for better manufacturing, it’s an indication that the struggle to cram more transistors on smaller chips is becoming a bigger problem for all chip makers.

-It’s a struggle that hardware vendors and large data center operators are worried about as well, and something about which I’ve spoken with people inside Microsoft and Yahoo, both of which have massive server farms and business that rely on cheap computing.
+It’s a struggle that hardware vendors and large data center operators are worried about as well, and something about which I’ve spoken with people inside Microsoft (s msft) and Yahoo (s yhoo), both of which have massive server farms and business that rely on cheap computing.
 I wrote about it my first day on the job here at GigaOM; moving down the process node, as it’s called, has only become more of a problem in the two and a half years since.

-Longer term (think decades), HP is researching memristors, an alternative to the transistor, while IBM and various universities are pushing nanomagnetic materials for an entirely new and more energy-efficient semiconductor.
+Longer term (think decades), HP (s hpq) is researching memristors, an alternative to the transistor, while IBM (s ibm) and various universities are pushing nanomagnetic materials for an entirely new and more energy-efficient semiconductor.
 There’s also the ever-present hope of quantum computing panning out.
 For the full story on pushing processors beyond Moore’s Law, read my full analysis.